Donders-Institute/bidscoin/docs/options.rst

 Options
 =======

 BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap or, when you want to customize the default, edited in the `template bidsmap <bidsmap.html>`__.
-There are seperate settings for BIDScoin and for the individual plugins that can be edited by double clicking.
+There are separate settings for BIDScoin and for the individual plugins that can be edited by double clicking.
 Installed plugins can be removed or added to extend BIDScoin's functionality.

 .. figure:: ./_static/bidseditor_options.png
    :scale: 75%